The monument to the 6th Maine Battery is south of Gettysburg on Hancock Avenue north of United States Avenue. (Hancock Avenue Part 1 tour map)

 About the monument to the 6th Maine Battery

 The tapered rectangular monument stands over eleven feet high.
 It is carved from granite, with the pyramid of cannon balls at its top carved from black Addison granite.
-On the front of the monument is a relief of the star symbol of the 5th Corps, and below it a relief of flags, a drum, a cannon barel, artillery ramroad and a sword.
-The monument was dedicated on October 3, 1889 by the State of Maine.
+On the front of the monument is a relief of the star symbol of the 5th Corps, and below it a relief of flags, a drum, a cannon barrel, artillery ramrod and a sword.
+The State of Maine dedicated the monument on October 3, 1889.

 The 6th Maine Battery at the Battle of Gettysburg

 The battery was commanded at the Battle of Gettysburg by Lieutenant Edwin B. Dow.
 It brought 103 men to the field serving four 12-pounder Napoleons, and suffered 13 men wounded in the artillery duel that preceded Pickett’s Charge on the afternoon of July 3.

 Dow’s 6th Maine Battery

 Campaigns A.P.
 1862.-1865